extendify/extendify-sdk-updater/README.md

     $GLOBALS['extendify_sdk_partner'] = 'Plugin Name';
 }
 ```
-> Update 'Plugin Name' with the name of your product.
+> Update 'Plugin Name' with the name of your product